If I become disabled or severely injured, will I need to continue paying for my life insurance premiums?

 - You’ll also be required to provide information from your doctor that proves your disability.

-- A life insurance waiver of premium is generally available to policyholders aged between 18 and 60 years of age, though it will generally terminate when you reach your 65th birthday.
+- Age of eligibility.
+A life insurance waiver of premium is generally available to policyholders aged between 18 and 60 years of age, though it will generally terminate when you reach your 65th birthday.
 If it is not an in-built feature of your policy, the cost of adding a waiver of premium rider to your life insurance will vary depending on a range of factors.
 These factors include the size and type of your policy, your age and how much risk you pose to an insurer.

 - Consider whether or not you need a waiver of premium on your policy.
 If you plan to be paying life insurance premiums for the rest of your life, this can be a very wise investment.